MichaelCurrin/jekyll-actions-quickstart/sample_site/tutorial.md

 Come back to your repo and go to Settings then Secrets.

-Create the create named `JEKYLL_PAT` and set the value as copied value.
+Create a token named `JEKYLL_PAT` and set the value as copied value.

 ### Build